-• Changes to your name, your address, or your phone number.

-- Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, Workers' Compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home. - If you receive care in an out-of-area or out-of-network hospital or emergency room. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.
+- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, Workers' Compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home. - If you receive care in an out-of-area or out-of-network hospital or emergency room. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.
+(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so)

-If any of this information changes, please let us know by calling Customer Service (phone numbers are printed on the back cover of this booklet).
+If any of this information changes, please let us know by calling Member Services.
 Members with a personal online account are able to update certain information on our website.
-For details on how to sign up for a secure personal account call Customer Service or go to www.carepartnersct.com/cpct-registration.
+For details on how to sign up for a secure personal account call Member Services or go to www.carepartnersct.com/cpct-registration.